Cost an arm and a leg

 : Aprevious posting has some speculation:

-Eric Partridge, "A Dictionary of Catch Phrases." says this phrase comes from the U.S. and that its probable origin is another phrase, "if it takes a leg!"
+Eric Partridge, Dictionary of Catch Phrases: American and British, from the Sixteenth Century to the Present Day says this phrase comes from the U.S. and that its probable origin is another phrase, "if it takes a leg!"
 About the latter phrase, he says "'Threat of a desperado, in search of revenge' (George P. Burnham, 'Memoirs of the United States Secret Service,' 1872): US underworld: c.
 1850-1910.
 Even at the cost of a leg."